ADORSYS-GIS/openstack/docs/VLAN.md

-# What is a VLAN and how does it works
+# Understanding VLANs and Their Operation

-The VLAN is an overlay layer 2 network that helps us to a set devices in different groups connected to a virtual network on the physical network.
+A VLAN (Virtual LAN) is an overlay layer 2 network that helps us organize devices into different groups connected to a virtual network on the physical network.

-The VLAN helps us to partition a LAN into smaller vnetworks for security purposes.
-This allows us to have different physically distinct virtual networks rather having many physical small LANs.
+VLANs help us partition a LAN into smaller virtual networks for security purposes.
+This allows us to have different logically distinct virtual networks rather than having many physical small LANs.

-Computers on the same network(LAN) either communicate through wireless access points (AP), or through ethernet cables.

-All Computers on a LAN are connected to the same network switch.
+Computers on the same network (LAN) communicate either through wireless access points (AP) or through ethernet cables.
+All computers on a LAN are connected to the same network switch.

-## How does VLAN works
+## Types of VLANs

-There are two types of VLAN :
+There are two types of VLANs:

-- ***Port Based VLAN***:
-This is the type of VLAN where a VLAN is assign to a particular port and any machine that connect to that port automatically gets connected to that VLAN.
+- **Port-Based VLAN**: A VLAN is assigned to a particular port, and any machine connected to that port automatically joins that VLAN

-- ***User Based or Dynamic VLAN***
+- **User-Based or Dynamic VLAN**: VLANs are assigned based on user authentication or other dynamic criteria

-## Diagram
+## Network Architecture

 ```mermaid
 flowchart TD